fabiomux/kde-servicemenus/copy_filelist_to_klipper/README.md

 These are the *Copy file list to Klipper* service menu features:
 - Fully translated into 4 languages besides English (French, German, Italian, Spanish);
-- Works from within the Dolphin, Konqueror, Krusader, and KFind-results context menu;
+- Works from within the Dolphin, Konqueror, Krusader, and KFind results context menu;
 - Support for KDE Plasma 6;
 - Can enable the final popup setting up the $KSM_CFLTK_VERBOSE variable;
 - Lists all the files in the folder;